Elevated-Standards/repo-python-template/README.md

 ### Adding code and tests

-This repository starts with a very simple `main.py` and a test for it at `tests/main_test.py`.
-You'll want to replace that with your own code, and you'll probably want to add additional files as your code grows in complexity.
+This repository begins with a basic `main.py` file and its corresponding test file located at `tests/main_test.py`.
+You should replace these with your own code, and as your project evolves, you’ll likely need to add more files to accommodate increasing complexity.

 When you're ready to run tests, run: